 We will consider as many of them as possible below

-The symbol represents the three different phases of the moon. , which are:
+The trple moon symbol represents the three different phases of the moon. , which are:

 Eye of Horus

 It is an ancient symbol originating from Egypt.
 It is used for protection.
-Another name for the symbol is Wadjet.
-Many believe that the symbol has protective powers and has healing power.
+Another name for this wiccan symbol is Wadjet.
+Many believe that this protective symbol has protection powers and has healing power meaning.

 It can, therefore, ward off evil.
 It is usually used in decorating several items, like protective amulets.
 Horus is the god of the sky in ancient Egypt and it is depicted by a falcon.
 The left eye of Horus stands for the waning and waxing of the moon.